plumehub/Experiences_Coriolis/Doc/Description._experiements.md

     - *Vertical*: The data concerns the vertical plane (width $=30$cm; height $=26$cm) perpendicular to the radius (at $4.5$ m )
     - *Horizontal*: The horizontal plan is a square (width $=3$m; lenght $=4$m) at $10$ cm above the heat plate
     - *Volume 3D*: Data is aaqcuires on the horizontal plane on several height (in range of approx $2$cm - $40$ cm) giving a 3D volume

+- ** Heat time**: total time where the heating system were ON (long series are recorded with vertical temperature profilers and fixed thermistances)
+    - Note this given time is approximate but can be found precisely on the *LABVIEW* data
+- ** Heating Time at PIV aquisition**: Time of heating before the start of PIV acquisition
+    - The triger of the PIV is recorded in `TRIG_CAM` variable of the *LABVIEW* data.
+This is the data which is use to synchronize the temperature and velocity data (needed for turbulent heat fluxes)
+- ** PIV acquisition Time**: Duration of the PIV acquition
+    - Here, if there is no specification after the time is that the aquisition of the vertical slice (STEREO), the duration of the volume is specified.
+There is usually a gap of a few minutes between the STEREO acquisition and the volume one.